ProjectSidewalk/SidewalkWebpage/README.md

 </details>

 ### Running the application locally
 Here are the instructions to run Project Sidewalk locally for the first time.
-If you've already run through this list and gotten Project Sidewalk to run locally on your machine, but you just want to run it again (*e.g.,* after a machine restart), then type `make dev` in the root SidewalkWebage directory.
+If you've already run through this list and gotten Project Sidewalk to run locally on your machine, but you just want to run it again (*e.g.,* after a machine restart), then type `make dev` in the root SidewalkWebpage directory.

 On Windows, we recommend [Windows Powershell](https://docs.microsoft.com/en-us/powershell/scripting/overview?view=powershell-7) (built in to Win10).
 On Mac, use the basic terminal or, even better, [iTerm2](https://www.iterm2.com/).
 On Linux (or if you're using WSL2 on Windows), the default Linux Shell (such as [Bash](https://www.gnu.org/software/bash/)) is a great choice.

 1. Email Mikey (michaelssaugstad@gmail.com) and ask for the two API key files and a database dump.
 You will put the API key files into the root directory of the project.
 Rename the database dump `sidewalk-dump` and put it in the `SidewalkWebpage/db` directory (other files in this dir include `init.sh` and `schema.sql`, for example).
 1. If the database dump is for a city other than DC, modify the `SIDEWALK_CITY_ID` line in `docker-compose.yml` to use the appropriate ID.
 You can find the list of IDs for the cities starting at line 7 of `conf/cityparams.conf`.
 1. From the root SidewalkWebpage dir, run `make dev`.
 This will take time (20-30 mins or more depending on your Internet connection) as the command downloads the docker images, spins up the containers, and opens a Docker shell into the webpage container.
 The containers (running Ubuntu Stretch) will have all the necessary packages and tools so no installation is necessary.
 This command also initializes the database, though we still need to import the data.
 Successful output of this command will look like:

     ```